 In the 1990s, more companies began seeing the value of offering perks or discounts based on customer information they collected.
 As a result, these companies experienced a higher volume of repeat sales and recurring customers.

 As the industry advanced, different types of customer relationship management systems and strategies came about.
-The three common types of CRMs include: operational, analytical, and collaborative.
+Simply put, CRMs are valuable for managing customer interaction.

 What are some Customer Relationship Management system options?

 Companies like Salesforce, HubSpot, and Monday are some of the most popular “out of the box” enterprise SaaS platforms.
 People also refer to these as “Ready CRMs” or “General Purpose CRMs”.